-Use the Video content block to share and caption videos in your email and landing pages.
+Use the Video content block to share and caption videos in your emails or landing pages.

 In this article, you'll learn how to add and customize the Video content block.